Small Business Bankruptcy Lawyers in Phoenix

 Compared to individuals and corporations, small businesses are extraordinarily sensitive to fluctuations in market trends and the national economy.
 If your company is struggling to stay afloat, you may be deciding whether to let it go or keep fighting.

-At The Gavel, our small business bankruptcy attorneys have 20+ years of legal experience.
+At The Gavel, our small business bankruptcy attorneys have extensive legal experience.
 We have helped innumerable business owners implement long-term resolutions to their overwhelming financial crises.
 The U.S. Bankruptcy Code provides several options for struggling businesses, but choosing between these and navigating the process requires years of practice and in-depth knowledge.

 The type of bankruptcy you choose will greatly affect its impact on your small business.
 Each chapter offers different advantages and disadvantages, and our team at The Gavel can work closely with you to determine which path is right for your company.